 I mean create an environment within yourself in your head.
 With practice being aware of your thoughts.

 Create a Gratitude Journal and write down things you are grateful for.
 The best time is the first thing in the morning before you go out of bed.

-In the evening, reflect on what you been grateful for the whole day.
+In the evening, reflect on what you have been grateful for the whole day.
 You can use a simple book or buy a nice journal with daily affirmations or quotes.

 By overcoming your fear you create a safe environment for yourself.
-Start with a list and write down on how many times you have negative chit chats with yourself.
+Start with a list and write down how many times you have negative chit chats with yourself.

 As I said before you will be surprised how many times you catch yourself of that limiting belief chit chat.
 I know they are rooted deep but be aware of it is the fastest way to get over it and stop limiting yourself.